cncf/communitygroups/README.md

 **Important!
 To have the bidirectional sync with Meetup.com working properly, please make sure that the "CNCF Meetup Account" is added to your group as a co-organizer!
 If this is not done, Bevy won't be able to create events on Meetup!**

+#### Bevy Training

+CNCF and Bevy has organized the training session for the Community Groups organizers.
+It has been recorded and now available on [YouTube](https://www.youtube.com/watch?v=_rBdomoYlmc).

 ### FAQ

 #### What is the status of the Cloud Native Meetups?